gamkedo-la/bundle-30-lang/miscellaneous/readMe.txt

 **** SEPARATE GAME STEPS ******
 Step 1:
-  a.Figure out a simple game idea that makes the player pick one of two letter choices. b.Gameplay should have an 'endless' feel to it, like an endless runner style.
+  a.Figure out a simple game idea that makes the player pick one of two language concept choices (1 of two letters, 1 of two words, 1 of two verb conjugations, 1 of two spellings, etc.). b.Gameplay should have an 'endless' feel to it, like an endless runner style.
 So letter choices either get repositioned on the screen when a choice is made, letters are continuously fed across the screen, etc. so that players can keep making choices, gameplay never really stops.